 - Find the balance between the smallest number of categories possible and an intuitive organization of your products.
 It should be possible to reach any category in less than 3 clicks.

-- Limit the number of subcategories to a minimum.
+- Limit the number of subcategories.
 The simpler, the better.

-- Keep around the same number of products within each category.
+- Keep about the same number of products in each category.

 For example, if we were creating a shoe store, this could be its structure:

 Using a template to create your online store has important advantages.
-The templates you see have been created by professional designers, so you can rest assured that the design of your online store meets all the professional standards.
+The templates have been created by professional designers, so you can rest assured that the design of your store meets all the professional standards.

-This allows you to focus on the content of your online store instead of the “minor decisions” such as the font size for subtitles or the alignment of text on a particular page in your store.
-If you wish, you can just upload your products and be sure that the design and usability will work perfectly on computers, smartphones, as well as tablets.
+This allows you to focus on the content of your store instead of minor decisions such as the font size for subtitles or the alignment of text on a particular page.
+You can just upload your products and be sure that the design and usability will work perfectly on computers, smartphones, and tablets.

-Do you want full control over the design of your online store?
+Do you want to design your online shop from scratch?
 Follow the tips below to get the best results and maintain a professional appearance.

 - Visual hierarchy: Sort the elements from the most to the least important.
-You can play with sizes, positioning on a page or the contrast with the background.
-A good visual hierarchy helps direct buyer’s attention to where it matters.
+You can play with sizes, positioning on a page, or the background’s contrast.
+A good visual hierarchy helps direct buyers’ attention to where it matters.

-- Responsive design: A high percentage of visitors will use smartphones to enter and shop in your online store.
-Although Webnode offers templates that perfectly fit any device, don’t forget to check how your store looks on smartphones.
+- Responsive design: A high percentage of visitors will use smartphones to enter and shop in your store.
+Although Webnode offers templates that work perfectly on any device, don’t forget to check how your store looks on smartphones.

-Once you have chosen a template and took care of design, it’s time to add content.
-This is the most important part of any online store, blog or website.
+Once you have chosen a template and taken care of the design, it’s time to add content.
+This is the most important part of any e-shop, blog, or website.